By Courtney Snyder

 Despite the growing knowledge about mold toxicity, available testing and treatment, we still know very little.
 This area of medicine is in its infancy and we are collectively learning more every day.
 Even among the pioneers, there is debate about the testing, evaluation, treatment and whether mold colonizes in the body.
 The below information I share is based on my own education, as well as my personal and professional experience.

-It is worth noting, many of these symptoms overlap with mast cell activation.
+It is worth noting, many of these symptoms overlap with mast cell activation and autonomic dysfunction.
 Mold toxicity is a very common driver of mast cell activation.
 While there seems to be a genetic component to mast cell activation (fitting with RCCX theory), it has been the experience of many of us, that mold toxicity will take it to another level and that when you treat the mold toxicity many of the mast cell symptoms settle down.